Breakout (1975 film)

 Breakout is a 1975 action film from Columbia Pictures starring Charles Bronson, Jill Ireland, Robert Duvall, John Huston, Sheree North and Randy Quaid.
 Bronson and Ireland, the lead actor and actress, were married in real life.
 The film is notable for giving the usually serious Bronson a more comedic, lighthearted role.

+It was based on the non-fiction book The 10-second Jailbreak: The Helicopter Escape of Joel David Kaplan, co-authored by William W. Turner, Warren Hinckle and Eliot Asinof.

 Plot

 Harris Wagner is suspicious that his grandson, Jay Wagner, is causing trouble for his nefarious business schemes, which also involve the CIA.
 Harris has CIA-operative Cable arrange a murder in Mexico for which Jay is framed.
 Harris does not want Jay killed, only silenced, so Jay is incarcerated in a Mexican prison.

 Jay's wife Ann is unhappy at this turn of events and hires a Texas bush pilot in Brownsville, Texas, Nick Colton and his partner Hawk Hawkins, to fly into the prison and rescue her husband.
 The first attempts do not work, so Colton quickly learns how to pilot a helicopter.

 While Hawk and accomplice Myrna feign a rape to distract the prison guards, Colton pilots a helicopter into the prison complex, Wagner boards the helicopter, and they escape.
 The group return to Texas in a four-passenger light aircraft.
 Alerted to the escape, Harris orders his agent Cable to Texas to intercept the group.
 Cable, driving a Citroën SM with Washington, D.C. license plates, locates Ann and follows her Chevrolet Impala convertible, knowing she will lead him to Jay Wagner.

 Cable uses false identification to lure Jay Wagner away from the group when they land.
 Cable nearly succeeds in kidnapping Wagner, but Colton becomes suspicious and pursues them.
 The film ends with a runway incursion as Cable and Colton fight among departing airplanes at Brownsville Airport.